sifferman/cse121_labs/lab2.md

 ## Lab2.1: print value with GDB (10 points)

 This repo has a "lab2/lab2_debug.elf" file.
-You should upload it to the ESP32 board and run GDB with it.
+You should convert it to a .bin, then upload it to the ESP32 board, then run GDB with it.

 Some things that you will need to "figure out".